Long-term Refinancing Operations

 - February 2012 - The ECB holds a second 36-month auction, known as LTRO2, that provides 800 eurozone banks with 529.5 billion euros in low interest loans.

-Since the programs, the bank has announced so-called Targeted Long-term Refinancing Operations —or LTLRO and LTLRO II—to further boost liquidity.
-These new operations are being conducted through at least March of 2017 on a quarterly basis in order to shore up liquidity and continue to support growth until inflation reaches the desired target levels.
+Since the programs, the bank has announced so-called Targeted Long-term Refinancing Operations —or TLTRO, TLTRO II, and TLTRO III —to further boost liquidity.
+These new operations are being conducted through at least 2021 on a quarterly basis in order to shore up liquidity and continue to support growth until inflation reaches the desired target levels.

 Alternatives to LTROs for Liquidity